ropenscilabs/statistical-software/README.md

 probability distribution for input data, while outputs are specified through equivalent `@expect` statements that might, for example, specify expected *distributional properties* of an output rather than just concrete values.
-Given such considerations, we see the following as key questions which we will need to address.

-  - To what extent should testing focus on *functional* rather than *unit* testing?
+The following are likely key questions which we will need to address regarding testing:

-  - What test reporter should be used?
-Does the `testthat` package and similar suffice?
-Or might it be worth considering new test reporting systems?
+  - To what extent should testing focus on *functional* or *integration* rather than *unit* testing?

   - Is it sufficient to consider test execution as an integral part of `R CMD check` only?
 Or might there by a case for developing alternative test execution environments and approaches?
-For instance, should there be an alternate workflow for long-running tests, tests requiring large data, or tests intended to be executed for other purposes.
+For instance, should there be an alternate workflow for long-running tests, tests requiring large data, or tests intended to be executed for other purposes?

   - Is it worthwhile concretely defining one or more goals of testing?
     (Such as error detection, error frequencies, error tolerance,